perry-mitchell/perrymitchell.net/src/posts/2015-09-15-chrome-finally-kills-flash/index.md

 ---
 layout: post
 title: Chrome finally kills Flash - and now we wait
+excerpt: >-
-excerpt: A colleague of mine was testing some placements recently on the latest version of Chrome, and he saw...
+  A colleague of mine was testing some placements recently on the latest version of Chrome, and he saw something which caught us off-guard:

+  Flash pause...
+slug: chrome-finally-kills-flash
+permalink: article/chrome-finally-kills-flash/index.html
 date: 2015-09-15
 updatedDate: 2015-09-15
 tags: